elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 ![](/images/dirichlet-distribution/alpha_ge_2_eq.png){: .align-center height="100%" width="100%"}

-Plots below show the Dirichlet distributions, where
+*Dirichlet distributions with $\alpha_1=\alpha_2=\alpha_3 > 1$
-$\alpha_1=\alpha_2=\alpha_3 > 1$ and $\alpha_i \neq \alpha_j$
+and $\alpha_i \neq \alpha_j$ for some $i,j = 1,2,3$:* Plots start
-for some $i,j = 1,2,3$.
-Plots start with $\bf{\alpha}$ = (5.0,2.0,2.0)
+with $\bf{\alpha}$ = (5.0,2.0,2.0) and then values are gradually
-and then values are gradually increased.
-In the first and the second plots, distribution is concentrates around the corner associated with the outcome 1 (i.e., call topic 1) since the $\alpha_1$  value is greater that the other two values.
-When $\alpha_2$ is increased in the the third and fourth plots, distribution tends towards the the boundary of outcomes 1 and 2 (i.e., call topics 1 and 2) making the distributions, which provides higher probability to topic 2, more favorable.
-With the increased $\alpha_3$ value in the last plot, distribution moves towards the center of the simplex making the distributions, which provides higher probability to topic 3, more likely.
+increased.
+In the first and the second plots, distribution is concentrated around the corner associated with the first event (topic 1) since $\alpha_1$ is greater that the others.
+When the value of $\alpha_2$ is increased in the the third and fourth plots, distribution tends towards the the boundary of the first and the second events (topics 1 and 2) making the distributions, which also provides higher probability to the second event, more favorable.
+With the increased $\alpha_3$ value in the last plot, distribution moves towards the center of the simplex favoring the distributions with higher probability for topic 3 as well.

 ![](/images/dirichlet-distribution/alpha_ge_2.png){: .align-center height="100%" width="100%"}

-Parameter $\bf{\alpha}$ determines the probability mixture of each outcome (i.e., each topic) for any given event (i.e., call transcript).
-For low $\alpha_i$ values, transcripts will likely to be a mixture of a few topics.
-When $\alpha_i$ values increase, transcripts will likely to be a mixture of more topics.
-In order to increase the probability of a transcripts with some certain topic  (e.g., with a higher probability for topic 1), higher value for $\alpha_1$ should be given.
+Parameter $\bf{\alpha}$ determines the probability mixture of each event (topic) for any given text (call transcript, news, e-mail and so on).
+For low $\alpha_i$ values, texts will likely to be a mixture of a few topics.
+When $\alpha_i$ values increase, texts will likely to be a mixture of more topics.
+In order to increase the probability of a text with some certain topic  (e.g., with a higher probability for topic 1), higher value should be assigned to to that topic ($\alpha_1)$.

 **Note:** You can find the code that I use to generate the Dirichlet distribution plots in my github repository.